 Hey shorties.
 Hey swimwear.
 It’s all good, mamas who also have to get out the step stool to put dishes away…I’m here for you.
 I’ve thought long and hard about a few swim options that trick the eyes into thinking we’re actually 5’10”.
 Ha.
 Well, OKAY not really, but we’re all about problem solving here at TME and today’s focus is on suits that flatter those of us with shorter legs and/or torsos.
 It’s not that you can’t rock whatever the hell you want to, but if you’re looking for some ideas that might look nice, look no further.
-Bonus: The J.Crew suits are on sale through Thursday night 11:59 pm EST on 6/14 with code SHOPTOIT.

-The High Neck Top
+The Suit With a High Neck Top

 This style of top is amazing for two reasons.
 One, it draws the eye up making your torso look longer.
 Two, it keeps the girls nicely in place while you’re swimming with kiddos, playing games, etc. It’s one of my favorite style tops.
 Loving this one from Athleta I’m wearing above. (which turns out is a bra…ha, but the fabric could totally pass for swim – in my defense, it was on a table with swim bottoms!
 This one is really similar but with a different back.)

-The Midi Top
+The Swimsuit With a Midi Top

 The midi tank is great for shorter figures because even though it covers a bit more, it shows some skin at the waist breaking up your torso.
 The trick here, too, is to wear bottoms that are less contrasting with your skin tone to add length to your figure.